 Relying solely on the thickening power of eggs would give us crème anglaise, a thick sauce.
 To make pastry cream, another thickening agent is added that will take the cream from a pourable consistency to a cream that can hold its shape.

 Deciding whether to add cornstarch or flour (sometimes even both) depends on personal taste and on what you are planning to make.
 Cornstarch is a pure starch while white flour is around 68-75% starch.
 Pastry cream made with cornstarch will be firmer than the one made with flour.
-If you wish to substitute one for the other in a recipe, you will need twice the amount of cornstarch if using flour to get the same thickening power1.
-So for 5 g of cornstarch, you would need to use 10 g of flour instead.
+If you wish to replace the flour with cornstarch to make the cream gluten free, you’ll need to use a bit less to get the same thickening power.

 Creams made with starch can handle higher temperatures as the starch will protect the eggs from curdling.
-They will need to be boiled however (unlike crème anglaise) for about 2 more minutes after you see bubbles forming on the surface.
+They will need to be boiled however (unlike crème anglaise) for 1-2 minutes after you see bubbles forming on the surface.
 This will ensure the starch is fully cooked and there is no starchy taste in the cream.

 Use non-reactive bakeware such as stainless steel pots when making pastry cream.
 Do not use aluminium equipment that will react with the eggs and discolor your cream to gray.